Diego-Barbulo/Instance-Segmentation-and-Tracking/algorithms/PWC-Net/README.md

 - Run **UV_files_generator.py**

 ## Minimum flow values
-To obtain the minimum flow value of each flow file (a requirement to run optical flow within TrackR-CNN), this repository provides code from the Middlebury evaluation [link](https://vision.middlebury.edu/flow/submit/) under the **color_files_&_minimum_flow** folder.
+To obtain the minimum flow value of each flow file (a requirement to run optical flow within TrackR-CNN), this repository provides code from the [Middlebury evaluation](https://vision.middlebury.edu/flow/submit/) under the **color_files_&_minimum_flow** folder.

 ### Runing the code
 Follow these steps: